WhiteheadLab/2018-setacna-rnaseq/transcriptome-assembly.md

 This is a set of summary stats about your assembly.
 Are they good?
 Bad?
 How would you know?

-Suggestions for next steps after generating a *de novo* transcriptome assembly:
+## Suggestions for next steps

+After generating a *de novo* transcriptome assembly:
 * [annotation](https://angus.readthedocs.io/en/2018/dammit_annotation.html)
 * [evaluation](https://dibsi-rnaseq.readthedocs.io/en/latest/evaluation.html)